These Lessons introduce you to pronunciation systems in world languages. They build on the IPA lessons.

 Allophones & phonemes

-In this lesson, we will go about piecing together the pronunciation of standard Latin American Spanish.
-You will need to understand the basics of the International Phonetic Alphabet in order to follow along.
-This will allow you to pronounce the example words and phrases (our data) below.
-You will also need a working concept of phonemes and their features versus allophones, which you will use to make sense of the relationships between individual sounds in the words and phrases below.
+Throughout this page, we will go about piecing together the pronunciation of standard Latin American Spanish.
+Again, I repeat that you need to understand basic IPA to follow along.
+This will enable you to pronounce the example words and phrases (the data) below.

 In the next section, you'll learn some simple tests that will help you compare sounds in a single spoken language to determine its phonemes and allophones.